-Name: Ronnie Bell Height: 6’0″ Weight: 192 lbs.
-High school: Kansas City (MO) Park Hill Position: Wide receiver Class: Senior Jersey number: #8 Last year: I ranked Bell #12 and said he would be a starting wide receiver (LINK).
-He caught 26 passes for 401 yards and 1 touchdown.
+Name: Ronnie Bell Height: 6’0″ Weight: 190 lbs.
+High school: Kansas City (MO) Park Hill Position: Wide receiver Class: Fifth year senior Jersey number: #8 Last year: I ranked Bell # and said he would be a starting wide receiver with 43 catches for 670 yards and 4 touchdowns (LINK).
+He caught 1 pass for 76 yards and 1 touchdown and returned 1 punt for 31 yards.
 TTB Rating: 71